kapf/clang-highlight/docs/LibFuzzy.rst

 `Clang AST http://clang.llvm.org/docs/IntroductionToTheClangAST.html`, but differs because of some design decisions:

-* Each AST node contains references to all tokens that belong to him.
+* Each AST node contains references to all tokens that belong to it.
 This implies that by visiting all nodes of the AST of a particular source code, you find all the tokens lexed from that code.